Skip to Content

 Qty

 Mt.
-Kenya is a must-go destination for every free-spirited lover of nature.
+Kenya is a must-visit destination for every free-spirited lover of nature.
 The Quarterly Mt Kenya Climb via the Chogoria Route promises and over-delivers on the views, the magic, and the experience.
-We set out on a journey through the most scenic of all Mt.
-Kenya routes yet again as we dive into the magic of Mt.
-Kenya.
+We set out on a journey through one of the most scenic routes on Mt.
+Kenya once again, as we delve into the magic of the mountain.
 Our ultimate goal is to conquer ourselves by getting to Point Lenana, the third-highest peak of Mt.
 Kenya, rising to an elevation of 4,985m ASL.

-The 4-day-experience through the Mt Kenya Chogoria Route begins and ends at the Chogoria Gate.
+The 4-day experience through the Mt.
+Kenya Chogoria Route begins and ends at the Chogoria Gate.
 We will set out to experience the beautiful sceneries and features of Mt.
-Kenya, including Lake Ellis, Mugi Hill, Nithi Fall and Caves, Lake Michaelson, Gorges Valley, Vivienne Falls, and the glorious views at Point Lenana.
+Kenya, including Lake Ellis, Mugi Hill, Nithi Fall and Caves, Lake Michaelson, Gorges Valley, and the glorious views at Point Lenana.

 We depart Nairobi for Chogoria Gate at 5:30 a.m.
 Upon arrival at Mt.
 Kenya Chogoria Gate, we will connect with the Outdoorer Mt.
 Kenya team, meet and greet, and have brunch before hitting the trail.